miketvo/rmit2023a-cosc2753-assignment2/README.md

 python ./recommend.py -f path/to/your/your/image.png
 ```

-When executed, the code above will display (using your system's default GUI image viewer) 10 similar flower images of the same type from the recommender database in `data/recommender-database/`, based on your reference image.
+When executed, the code above will display 10 similar flower images (GUI mode) of the same type, taken from the recommender database in `data/recommender-database/`, based on your reference image, using the default classifier, feature extractor, and clustering model